-- h) Proposals will not result in indiscriminate or on-street parking, but should provide adequate off-street parking for residents, employees and visitors, as appropriate. - i) Where appropriate, proposals address the need to reduce on-street parking problems that may exist within the vicinity. - j) Parking and the design for vehicle use must not dominate or detract from the public realm. - k) Provision is made for cycle parking including, where appropriate, businesses providing changing facilities, lockers and safe cycle storage.
+- h) Proposals will not result in indiscriminate or on-street parking, but should provide adequate off-street parking for residents, employees and visitors, as appropriate. - i) Parking and the design for vehicle use must not dominate or detract from the public realm. - j) Provision is made for cycle parking including, where appropriate, businesses providing changing facilities, lockers and safe cycle storage.